-Your questions answered by our expert, Lucian Ion, FRCS(Plast)
+Your questions answered by our surgeon, Lucian Ion, FRCS(Plast)

 My son is aged 4.5 months and has bat ears.
 I have heard of splints that can be applied to the ears to prevent future surgery.